Mount Fell and Mount Richmond

 Back Down the Mountain

-At 1.50pm we had reached the big tributary close to where it joined Timms creek.
+At 1.50 pm we reached the big tributary close to where it joined Timms creek.
 We enjoyed our custard-square break so much on the rock yesterday, that we enjoyed a leisurely lunch there today.
-There were surprisingly few sandflies which was nice.
-It was warm and sunny and the water seemed even more clear and inviting today, so I stripped off for a skinnydip – the water was freezing!!
-After a lovely lunch we left at 2.40pm.
+There were surprisingly few sandflies.
+It was warm and sunny and the water seemed even more clear and inviting today, so I stripped off for a dip – the water was freezing!!
+After a lovely lunch, we left at 2.40 pm.

 I enjoyed the weekend so much that I will probably make the effort to get up again this summer.

-The rainclouds over the mountyains as we get onto the Northbank Road
+The rainclouds over the mountains as we get onto the Northbank Road